How do I apply to AUS (bachelor’s or master’s degrees)?

 Yes!
 Admitted bachelor’s degrees applicants scoring between 4.5 and 6.0 on the IELTS, or 400-540 ITP TOEFL or 32-79 iBT TOEFL, have the option to enroll in the Bridge Program to raise their score.
 Registration in Bridge Program courses is determined by TOEFL or IELTS scores and placement test scores, if needed.
 For more information, visit www.aus.edu/bridge-program.

-Admitted master’s degrees applicants scoring 6.0 on the IELTS, or between 71 and 79 on the TOEFL, can join AUS conditionally for one semester only.
-However, MBA and TESOL applicants are required to submit a minimum IELTS score of 6.5, or ITP TOEFL score of 550, or iBT TOEFL score of 80, for an applicant to be admitted.
+Admitted master’s degrees applicants scoring 6.0 in IELTS, or between 71 and 79 in TOEFL, can join AUS conditionally for one semester only.
+However, MBA and TESOL applicants and doctoral applicants are required to submit a minimum IELTS score of 6.5, or ITP TOEFL score of 550, or iBT TOEFL score of 80, to be admitted.

 Does AUS conduct entrance exams?

 No, we don’t conduct entrance exams, but all bachelor’s degrees admitted applicants are required to take major placement tests to be able to register for freshman-level courses.
 The purpose of the tests is to place students in the appropriate level of English, math and physics.
 Students who don't have TOEFL/IELTS scores may register for math and physics placement tests as required by their intended majors.
 However, students who don't have TOEFL/IELTS scores are not allowed to register for the English placement test.
 For more information, visit www.aus.edu/aus-placement-tests.